Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "I wasn't joking, you know.
 If that's really what I said…I wasn't kidding when I said I loved him."

 It was Hermione's turn to be shocked.
 She gaped at him, all traces of anger seemingly disappearing.

 "You heard me!
 I only…I only just figured it out –"

 "No!
 Listen!
 I've been thinking – this whole time we've been doing this…and I realised a few days ago that I…I love him."
 He paused, searching her incredulous face.
 Agitation and the need to escape making him shake a little.
 "I need to find him, Hermione…if that's really what I did…if that's really what he thinks – that this whole thing was just some ploy to get people to stop harassing me, even if it was in the beginning – that I'll never feel the same way about him, then I need to find him and tell him."

 She was silent, her mouth pursed into a thin, angry line.

 "Please, 'Mione…" he begged.
 She let out a long, anguished sigh and rubbed her face in her hands.

-As 2:30 on Sunday rolled around, Harry was starting to panic but trying his damnedest not to show it.
+As 2:30 the next day rolled around, Harry was starting to panic but trying his damnedest not to show it.